graalvm/workshops/vscode-tools-for-micronaut/README.md

 * What other features would you expect to see here?
 Please make a note.

-## Autocomplete within properties files

-TODO: Named data sources will be coming in a future release.

 ## Use the Micronaut Expression Language

 TODO